WordPress Manager For WHMCS

 |

 The only difference is the need to select a customer when adding a new installation.
 If there is no username available here to choose, the reseller must create an extra account in the cPanel or DirectAdmin panels.
-All the remaining options are exactly the same as in case of standard WordPress installations described in the above sections. |
+All the remaining options are the same as in the case of standard WordPress installations described in the above sections. |

 Using mass actions you may also update multiple WordPress instances to the newest version at once or delete them. |